PC Format: Details

 Aimed at a reader with an age of around 30, PCF was far more irreverent and opinionated than its competition, edging it towards being a lifestyle magazine as well as a computing one.
 In its earlier days, it promoted itself as a PC entertainment magazine - meaning it was not aimed at the business market, and it was not aimed at solely games.
 This included content such as video editing, animation, web design, and others - many of which were not very common on the PC at the time.

 PC Format included a cover disk or cover CD, similar to many other computer magazines.
 Initially these were in 5¼" and 3½" inch floppy disk formats; this standard progressed to CD-ROM and DVD-ROM as technology advanced.

-PC Format prided itself on being unbiased with its reviews, and frequently gave low scores to blockbuster, but poor quality, games.
+PC Format prided itself on being unbiased with its reviews, and frequently gave low scores to blockbuster games its reviewers considered poor quality.
 It used the full range of 0-100% for its game reviews, rather than having 50% for a bad game and 100% for a great game.
-The magazine rarely awarded anything between 30% and 50%, only showing radical scores for games since mediocre games are difficult to review.
+The magazine rarely awarded anything between 30% and 50%, showing radical scores for games with the belief mediocre games are difficult to review.
 Scores over 90% were very rarely granted.
-If a game scored above 90% it receives a PCF Gold award.
+If a game scored above 90% it received a PCF Gold award.
 Before the magazine was redesigned in January 2007, the magazine also awarded 80% plus scores with a high score or top gear award.